saegl5/check_student_loans_ios/README.md

 ## Known Issues

-Video introduction does not render correctly, if installed from the App Store.
+Video introduction does not render correctly, if installed from the App Store.<br>
 Potential Xcode bug: Unlike for plain text, for attributed text the interface builder draws custom fonts from Font Book.

 ## License